Let us help you navigate them.

 To learn more, click here.

 In New Jersey there are two main types of variances one usually seeks to apply for.
 A “C” variance relates to problems with the shape and dimension of the property that makes it non-conforming with current zoning laws.
-A “C” Variance is often called a setback variance which when granted allows a property owner to build a house or structure closer to the property line than the municipal ordinance allows.
+A “C” Variance is often called a setback variance which when granted allows a property owner to build a house or structure closer to the property boundary line than the municipal ordinance allows.

 A “D” variance (often called a use variance) is different.
 It relates mainly to permissible uses of property.
 An example of a use variance is when someone wants to place an office building in a section of town which is zoned strictly for residential use.